lachrist/otiluke/README.md

 ### `require("otiluke/browser/ca").initialize(options)`

-Upon calling this module, Otiluke will prepare a directory to serve as a certificate authority.
+Upon calling this submodule, Otiluke will prepare a directory to serve as a certificate authority.
 That the end, this directory will be populated with the subdirectories: `req`, `key` and `cert` and the files: `req.pem`, `key.pem` and `cert.pem`.
 To make a browser trust Otiluke, you will need to import `cert.pem` which is Otiluke's root certificate.